Flash floods reported in parts of Singapore after heavy rain

 SINGAPORE: Flash floods were reported in various parts of Singapore after heavy rain on Monday (Jun 3), with some vehicles getting stuck in high water.

-Pictures and videos posted on social media showed floods in the Central Business District (CBD), Chinatown, Beach Road, Redhill, and West Coast.
+Pictures and videos posted on social media show cars struggling to get through the floods and traffic backing up on several roads.

 The National Environment Agency (NEA) warned on Monday afternoon of heavy thundery showers over many areas of Singapore between 1.30pm and 2.30pm.